“I’m buying my widget from Supplier A because he’s cheaper than the preferred vendor that Purchasing told us we have to buy from.”

 The purchase price is just the tip of the iceberg.

-Was Dave’s choice really the cheaper supplier?
+Was Dave’s choice really a cheaper vendor?